-These safety precautions are important.
-Reference must also be made to the local regulations in the country of operation.
+- These safety precautions are important.
+Refer also to the local regulations in the country of operation.

-- Do not use these engines in marine applications. - Do not change the specification of the engine. - Do not smoke when you put fuel in the tank. - Clean away any fuel which has falle and move material which has fuel contamination to a safe place. - Do not put fuel in the tank during engine operation (unless really necessary). - Never clean, lubricate or adjust the engine during operation (unless you have had the correct training when extreme caution must be used to prevent injury). - Do not make any adjustments you do not understand. - Ensure the engine is not in a position to cause a concentration of toxic emissions. - Persons in the area must be kept clear during engine and equipment or vehicle operation. - Do not permit loose clothing or long hair near parts which move. - Keep away from parts which turn during operation.
-Note that fans can not be seen clearly while the engine runs. - Do not run the engine with any safety guards removed. - Do not remove the radiator cap while the engine is hot and the coolant is under pressure as dangerous hot coolant can be discharged.
+O Do not use these engines in marine applications - Do not change the specification of the engine. - Do not smoke when you put fuel in the tank. - Clean away any fuel which has fallen and move material which has fuel contamination to a safe place. - Do not put fuel in the tank during engine operation (unless really necessary). - Never clean, lubricate or adjust the engine during operation (unless you have had the correct training when extreme caution must be used to prevent injury). - Do not make any adjustments you do not understand. - Ensure the engine is not in a position to cause a concentration of toxic emissions. - Persons in the area must be kept clear during engine and equipment or vehicle operation. - Do not permit loose clothing or long hair near parts which move. - Keep away from parts which turn during operation.
+Note that fans can not be seen clearly while the engine runs. - O Do not run the engine with any safety guards removed. - Do not remove the radiator cap while the engine is hot and the coolant is under pressure as dangerous hot coolant can be discharged. - Do not use salt water in the cooling system or any other coolant which can cause corrosion.

-- Do not use salt water in the cooling system or any other coolant which can cause corrosion. - Keep sparks or fire away from batteries (especially while during charge) or combustion can occur.
-The battery fluid can burn and is also dangerous to the skin and especially the eyes. - Disconnect the battery terminals before you make a repair to the electrical system. - Only one person must be in control of the engine. - Ensure the engine is only operated from the control panel or operators position. - If your skin comes into contact with high pressure fuel, get medical assistance immediately. - Diesel fuel can cause skin damage to some persons.
-Use protection on the hands (gloves or special skin protection solutions). - Do not move equipment unless the brakes are in good condition. - Ensure that the transmission drive control is in 'out of drive' position before the engine is started. - Fit only correct Perkins parts.
+- Keep sparks or fire away from batteries (especially during charge) or combustion can occur.
+The battery fluid can burn and is also dangerous to the skin and especially the eyes. - Disconnect the battery terminals before you make a repair to the electrical system. - Only one person must be in control of the engine. - Ensure the engine is only operated from the control panel or operators position. - If your skin comes into contact with high pressure fuel, get medical assistance immediately. - O Diesel fuel and lubricating oil (especially used lubricating oil) can cause skin damage to some persons.
+Use protection on the hands (gloves or special skin protection solutions). - Do not wear clothing which is contaminated with lubricating oil and do not put material which is contaminated with oil into the pockets. - Discard used lubricating oil in a safe place to prevent contamination. - Do not move equipment unless the brakes are in good condition. - Ensure that the transmission drive control is in 'out of drive' position before the engine is started. - Fit only correct Perkins parts.